jawebada/libmbb/docs/HSM.md

 	void mhsm_initialise(mhsm_hsm_t *hsm, void *context, mhsm_state_t *initial_state);

 The function `mhsm_initialise` must be called to initialse an HSM.
-In addition to a pointer the HSM, it takes a pointer to HSM-specific context data and a pointer to the HSM's initial state.
+In addition to a pointer to the HSM, it takes a pointer to HSM-specific context data and a pointer to the HSM's initial state.

 ### Dispatching Events